Grooved #60 flattening stone for levelling sharpening whetstones

 What stones can I flatten with #60 grit?

-Use on waterstones, especially coarse to medium grits.
-For very fine stones, you can follow with a finer lapping surface if you want a smoother feel.
+Use it on waterstones, especially coarse to medium grits.
+For very fine stones, follow with a finer lapping surface if you want a smoother finish.

 Do I use it wet or dry?

 Wet only.
-Soak both the flattening stone and the target stone.
-Work evenly across the full surface to keep edges square.
+Soak both the flattening stone and the waterstone before use.
+Work evenly across the full surface to keep edges square and avoid gouging.

 How often should I flatten my waterstones?

-Check with a pencil grid before each session.
-If the grid wears unevenly after a few passes, flatten until the marks vanish uniformly.
+Check with a pencil grid before each sharpening session.
+If the grid wears unevenly after a few strokes, flatten until the marks disappear for consistent contact.

 Will the grooves scratch my stones?

-The grooves channel slurry and reduce suction.
-The #60 grit will leave a coarse surface that conditions the stone; a few normal sharpening strokes refine it.
+No. The grooves help channel slurry and reduce suction.
+The #60 grit will leave a coarse surface that conditions the stone; a few normal sharpening passes refine it.

 You may also like